JerzyKu/ultimate-helpdesk/README.md

 Know bugs:

-- [fix] can issue asset to inactive user
+- [fixed] can issue asset to inactive user
-- can delete issued asset
+- [fixed] can delete issued asset
-- can delete user which have assign assets
+- [fixed] can delete user which have assign assets